 Find out more in this guide below.

 If you give someone the Power of Attorney, you grant them the legal right to make decisions on your behalf on issues such as your finances, medical decisions and welfare.
 The Power of Attorney itself is a legal document.
-You should apply for a Lasting Power of Attorney while you still have the mental capacity to decide who should manage your affairs.

 This is a legal document that lets the donor (you) appoint one or more people (known as attorneys) to help the donor (you) to make decisions or to make decisions on the donor’s (your) behalf.